qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 2.5, 15, 37.5, 62.5, 85 and 97.5.
 The number under cover value is the
 count in that group.

-Figure 2.4 and 2.5 provide visualizations of change and variation in cover values over different blocks under both biosolids and control for POPR.
+Figure 2.3 and 2.4 provide visualizations of change and variation in cover values over different blocks under both biosolids and control for POPR.
 Each point represents the mean cover value under a specific treatment-block combination.
 The observed cover value under control